RuochaoYan/a-string-class/README.md

 Sadly, no amount of arguing about re-inventing the wheel would stop Morris and Chloe from building their own string class.
 Welcome to Silicon Valley. :)

 ## Your Assignment

+In this assignment, you are going to build a string class.
+String classes provide an object-oriented solution to managing character buffers in an application.
+Most modern applications have to manage strings to some degre, but some applications, like word-processors and browsers, string management can have a tremendous impact on performance and memory management.